-This instrument was acknowledged before me on the Action October, 1994 by R.B.
+This instrument was acknowledged before me on the 20 th day of October, 1994 by R.B.
 Price, Executive Vice President for Administration and Business Affairs of The University of Texas Health Science Center at San Antonio, a Texas corporation, on behalf of said corporation.